 - a member designated by the dean of graduate studies as the dean's representative.
 The defense will be chaired by the student's dissertation advisor, and will be scheduled after the student has submitted an advanced draft of the manuscript to the dissertation panel and after the panel has agreed that the student is ready to defend it.

 The MCOB track is designed to train highly skilled employees for careers in the metropolitan Boston area.
 Boston is a national center of environmental consulting, medical research, and biotechnology.
 The growth of these industries is dependent on a supply of highly skilled employees, and UMass Boston is the only public university in the metropolitan Boston area that provides doctoral training to students.
 Graduates of the MCOB track will have the broad knowledge and expertise in molecular, cellular, computational and environmental biology to compete successfully for jobs in the academic and private sectors.

 The last decade has witnessed the transformation of the Massachusetts economy from one dominated by a few large defense and electronics industries to a more diverse "New" Economy consisting of many smaller, skills-intensive industries such as software, telecommunications, financial services, consulting, biotechnology, and health sciences.
 The local diversification parallels a national trend toward an increasingly skilled workforce and substantial investment of government and venture capital into research and development.
 The New Economy has increased the number of high-paying, technology-based jobs, and has buffered the Massachusetts economy from cyclic variations in the national and world economies.
 The MCOB track aims to train scientists to use multidisciplinary approaches essential for a successful research career.

 Please consult the frequently asked questions (FAQs) at the bottom of the preceding Graduate Programs home page.

-All information in this publication is subject to change.
+All information on this website is subject to change.

-This publication is neither a contract nor an offer to make a contract
+This website is neither a contract nor an offer to make a contract.